adrien19/dockermonitor/README.md

 }
 ```

-Next, let's implement the Actions we will use for our docker monitoring:
+Next, let's implement the Actions we will use for our docker monitoring.
+We first define structs that will hold required data for our monitoring application.
+Then we implement a constructor for our DockerMonitor instance.

 ```go
 type DockerEnvironment struct {